-Passion, meaning and critical thinking are just some of the key elements in the art of persuasion, says young entrepreneur Eloise Hall.
+Passion, meaning and critical thinking are just some of the key elements in the art of persuasion, says young entrepreneur Eloise.

-Eloise has certainly mastered this through founding her social enterprise, Taboo, which tackles the issue of menstrual poverty.
+Eloise has certainly mastered this through founding a social enterprise, which tackles the issue of menstrual poverty.

-On episode 24 of The Teacher’s Tool Kit for Literacy, Eloise joined literacy experts Phil and Sharon Callen to discuss the different persuasive techniques she’s used in her journey and how they can be translated in the classroom.
+On episode 24 of The Teacher’s Tool Kit for Literacy, Eloise joined literacy expert Sharon Callen to discuss the different persuasive techniques she’s used in her journey and how they can be translated in the classroom.

 But the overarching message was the true purpose and driver of persuasion – meaning, passion and feeling that you’re doing something worthwhile.